island255/binary2source-matching-under-function-inlining/README.md

 This is the repository illustrating how we label the inlined call sites, train the classifier for ICS prediction, and generate SFSs for binary2source matching.

-The dataset can be downloaded at https://drive.google.com/drive/folders/17stdOVFJvlowaIKgKsUfQbUoog_tJHIW?usp=sharing
+## Dataset

+The dataset can download from https://drive.google.com/file/d/1K9ef-OoRBr0X5u8g2mlnYqh9o1i6zFij/view and https://drive.google.com/file/d/1wt7GY-DDp8J_2zeBBVUrcfWIyerg_xLO/view.
+It is constructed using Binkit (https://github.com/SoftSec-KAIST/BinKit).

 ## Instructions